CRAFT training for families helps loved ones enter substance misuse treatmentSeptember 3, 2019

 Family members and friends know their loved ones best, making them some of the best people to help motivate their loved one to change their substance use behavior.
-Community Reinforcement and Family Training (CRAFT) is a form of therapy that helps family members learn specific skills to motivate their loved one toward substance abuse treatment and improve their personal well-being.
+Community Reinforcement and Family Training (CRAFT) is a form of therapy that helps family members learn specific skills to motivate their loved one toward substance misuse treatment and improve their personal well-being.
 The approach works best for individuals who either live with or have frequent contact with their loved one so they can utilize the skills they learn at home with their loved one.

 In CRAFT therapy, a clinician helps family members strengthen their communication and problem-solving skills, increase their use of effective helping behavior and improve their own quality of life.
-These aspects help strengthen the relationship between family members and their loved ones and help motivate the loved one to enter substance abuse treatment.
+These aspects help strengthen the relationship between family members and their loved ones and help motivate the loved one to enter substance misuse treatment.

 CRAFT is an evidenced-based treatment.
 Research has shown that 7 out of 10 people whose family member attend CRAFT enter treatment.
 Even if the therapy is unsuccessful at engaging the loved one in treatment, nearly all of CRAFT clients report improved personal well-being (e.g., reductions in anxiety, depression, and physical symptoms).
-Research has also found CRAFT to be effective amongst diverse groups of people.
+Research has also found CRAFT to be effective among diverse groups of people.

 If you’re interested in CRAFT therapy or getting more information, contact the APIA Behavioral Health Clinic at (907) 222-9764 or (844) 375-2742.
 The APIA Behavioral Health Clinic is located at 1131 East International Airport Road, 2nd floor.
 The office is open Monday-Friday, 8 a.m. – 4:30 p.m.